crypto-chassis/ccapi/README.md

   * FIX: coinbase, gemini.
 * A spot market making application is provided as an end-to-end solution for liquidity providers.
 * A single order execution application is provided as an end-to-end solution for executing large orders.
-* To spur innovation and industry collaboration, this library is open for use by the public without cost.
-* We specialize in market data collection, high speed trading system, infrastructure optimization, and proprietary market making.
-Hire us as engineers, liquidity providers, traders, or asset managers.
 * Join us on Discord https://discord.gg/b5EKcp9s8T and Medium https://cryptochassis.medium.com.

 ## Branches